 Forecast Revenue Quota:

-A forecast quota is based on historical precedents and takes into account past information across various metrics like; sales, market share, territory, etc. Forecast quotas generally assigned to a specific region, territory, or broader team.
+A forecast quota is based on historical precedents and takes into account past information across various metrics like; sales, market share, territory, etc. Forecast quotas are generally assigned to a specific region, territory, or broader team.
 The forecast model requires a heavy amount of data to set quota effectively; however, it is the best way of ensuring a positive outcome if you have prior sales info, market share growth, overall market growth, and your sales team’s performance available at your disposal.
 This methodology is used vastly used in mature life sciences or pharmaceutical organizations.

 Volume-Based Sales Quota: